+These examples highlight that in many jurisdictions, there are different pools of employers:

+H-2 employers with no investigations and no violations: this may reflect weak enforcement capacity rather than a true lack of issues to investigate; we will explore whether we can use external data sources to identify “false negative” employers.

+H-2 employers where investigations were conducted but no violations were found: looking at variation across time and space can help us understand a pool of employers where some issue triggered an investigation but there were difficulties substantiating to find violations.

+H-2 employers where investigations were conducted and violation(s) were found: this can help us understand different “hit rates” of investigations in finding evidence for violations.

+[If it exists], H-2 employers where violation(s) were found but those violations were not uncovered as part of an investigation: we will investigate whether employers are ever found to be in violation of program rules through processes other than an investigation.

-These examples highlight that in many jurisdictions, there are two pools of employers: employers with confirmed violations of worker safety (a larger pool, some of which are repeat offenders) and employers whose violations result in debarment (a much smaller pool).
-Compiling enforcement data, especially across various agencies (where reporting is currently de-centralized), and over time (as, for example, cross-listed by employer) would greatly increase the ability of three sets of stakeholders---legal advocates; state agencies; federal agencies---to improve conditions by analyzing trends in violations.
+Compiling enforcement data, especially across various agencies (where reporting is currently de-centralized), and over time (as, for example, cross-listed by employer) would greatly increase the ability of three sets of stakeholders---legal advocates; state agencies; federal agencies---to improve conditions by analyzing trends across these different pools.

 Within this context, TRLA, responding to requests from farmworker advocates across the country, has created the most comprehensive and up-to-date database to date of recent H-2A and H-2B job postings, creating a searchable database for migrant farmworker advocates to track job postings and plan outreach: https://trla.shinyapps.io/H2Data/.
 The database is comprised of a mix of (1) data scraped from individual state websites, and (2) quarterly DOL data releases.
 The present project will build upon that initial work through linkages between the data and (1) enforcement data and (2) contextual data on the areas surrounding the job sites.
 Questions might include the following, with the final question scope narrowed down as the project teams begin to explore/compile the relevant data sources:

 Tracking job activity by high-violation and/or temporarily-debarred employers: DOL enforcement data shows which employers face sanctions without a program ban or with temporary program bans.
 What is the frequency with which employers continue to post jobs after they have been sanctioned?
 How rapidly do temporarily-banned employers return to posting after their ban expires?
 Can we use external sources to mitigate problems of small employers changing their names to evade detection?
-This project would build an initial analysis of enforcement actions by the Economic Policy Institute (EPI), which summarized broad trends in DOL Wage and Hour Division (WHD) Compliance Action data.
+This project would build on an initial analysis of enforcement actions by the Economic Policy Institute (EPI), which summarized broad trends in DOL Wage and Hour Division (WHD) Compliance Action data.
+For instance, in a section of the report investigating “bad apple” employers---defined as single employers with either a large number of violations or a high share of violations within a particular industry category---the report highlights employers with high counts of violations.
+Our linkages to the posting data can help us investigate important follow-up questions, like: what does posting activity look like for employers with high counts of violations versus employers with none?
+Are jobs at the former set of employers filled less quickly, which one might expect if information about high-violation employers is broadly accessible and transparent to recruiters or visa seekers, or are they filled as quickly as similar jobs at no-violation employers?